 My favourite place for a pre-dinner drink or glass of wine and antipasto lunch is The Apothecary.

 If you have time a couple of days on the road up to the Barossa or down to the McClaren Vale are a must.
 In fact, I'd spend 2-3 days in Adelaide city itself and then spend the rest of the time in the wine country.
 The Adelaide Hills are also great but we found it harder to drive around here and seemed to always end up down the wrong road and miles away from where we wanted to be (not so bad if you have time and like to explore!).

 In the McClaren Vale - don't miss Samuel's Gorge.
 A lovely little atmospheric cellar door where you can taste the great Shiraz and grungy Tempranillo.

 Penny's Hill is also a nice spot to try a good drop or two, but for me it's all about the fabulous lunch in the gorgeous homestead-feel building.
-Make a reservation! almost 10 years ago
+Make a reservation! about 11 years ago